-In the now famous 1984 ad, Apple positioned itself as the colorfully creative athlete against a sea of gray lethargy, the warrior of the people who prevails against the machine.
-Sarah Stein’s site has a great analysis of the ad and its cultural context, from which I have borrowed quite a bit.
+In the now-famous 1984 ad, Apple positioned itself as the colorfully creative athlete against a sea of gray lethargy, the warrior of the people who prevails against the machine.

-You can also see the ad on the Apple website, but in a perverse Orwellian desecration, Apple has now revised the historic ad by painting in an iPod on the colorful woman runner.
+You can also see the ad on the Apple website.
+Yet, in a perverse Orwellian desecration, Apple revised the historic ad in 2004 by painting in an iPod on the colorful woman runner.

 An Uncommonly Common Desire